 WAH LUM DEMO TEAM

 A diverse team of professional performers from the Wah Lum Kung Fu Temple.
-Under the leadership of internationally acclaimed Grandmaster Chan Pui and led by Sifu Mimi Chan, this demonstration team delivers exciting performances instilling inspiration and appreciation for martial arts and the Chinese culture.
-Wah Lum Demo team has performed at all the major theme parks in Florida area, such as Disney, Universal Studios, Splendid China, Busch Gardens, and Epcot.
+Under the leadership of internationally acclaimed Grandmaster Chan Pui and led by Sifu Mimi Chan, this demonstration team delivers exciting performances and shows instilling inspiration and appreciation for martial arts and the Chinese culture.
+Wah Lum Demo team has performed at all the major theme parks in the Florida area.
 Dynamic, exciting shows are available for any special occasion: weddings, grand openings, conventions, and celebrations.

 - Chinese lion dance